Sean’s Vinh Guide

 Lotte Mart - It’s a supermarket with lots of restaurants and cafes.

 Au Viet Gourmet Market – They’ve got a lot of products from America, Korea and Europe.
-They have 3 locations in Vinh.
+There are 2 more locations besides this one (one on Ha Huy Tap Street and one on Hong Bang Street).

 GO! – It’s a supermarket.
 Formerly known as Big C.